 07584 218 280, firstname.lastname@example.org

 Having been associated with the Parish Council and the good work that it does for a number of years I was a strong advocate of the new village play area and was strongly focused in assisting with the villages plans for the play area that was finally opened in May 2016.
 I also advise where required on planning issues that effect the village.

 Cllr Christine Willetts

 I moved to the village 13 years ago and joined the Parish Council a short time later.
-I am a member of the sub-committee that examines all planning applications for the village, from small extensions to large developments, so I really welcome the production of a Parish Plan.
+I am a member of the sub-committee that examines all planning applications for the village, from small extensions to large developments.
 My greatest interest however, is local public transport.
 I represent the village at the Parish Transport Coordination meetings at County Hall, where we are battling to get decent bus services for the villages on the outskirts of Colchester.

 The Council is supported by a number of volunteers.
 Here are some of the many volunteers that offer their time to make our Parish a better place: